(1) Basic framework of activities

 For example, if there are useful examples of decreases in the number of unwell people or trouble through the preparation of new health management regulations, there must be an analysis of their factors and whether they can be expanded.

 (4) Micro-level × ex post facto resolution

-In order to resolve the occupational health problems after the fact, how should individual methods and laws be created when the parties go to court?
+In order to resolve the work health and safety problems after the fact, how should individual methods and laws be created when the parties go to court?

 cf. know-how about out-of-court dispute resolution, theories of appropriate compensation, etc.

 For example, if there are strategies that have contributed towards the prevention of disputes at an early stage, when employees suffer unclear health disorders outside work, there must be an analysis of their factors and whether they can be expanded.

 The issues that this Association will tackle for the time being

 （1）Legal system that encourages collaborative work health and safety by various stakeholders